DanTheLyon99/OOA2/README.md

-This is a GUI made using swing
+ConnectionDemo.java is using sql to connect to a server which populates the student course information.
+The planner.java runs a gui using java's swing API.
+It calculates the average gpa and desired graduation date given the courses that were given through the ConnectionDemo.java's database